ismaelmehdid/so_long/README.md

 ## 💡 About the project

-> This project is a mini-game where you must collect all the collectibles to proceed.
+> This project is a mini-game where you must collect all the collectibles to leave.
 >
 > However, if you touch an enemy, you lose!
 >